ationghc/vault-agent-injector/README.md

   git clone https://github.com/ationghc/vault-agent-injector.git

 **Step 2.**
-Create an nginx-deployment with 3 replicas using the nginx-deployment.yaml supplied in this repo.
+Create an nginx-deployment with 1 replica using the nginx-deployment.yaml supplied in this repo.

  CMD:
  cd vault-agent-injector; kubectl apply -f nginx-deployment.yaml